“Sugar is to Cancer what Gas is to a Fire!” Dr Charles Majors

 The following options are more natural sweeteners but they will still cause the blood sugar to rise and that is not acceptable for someone with cancer.
-The only difference is they are less refined than white sugar and still contain some nutritional value, but remember the goal when you have cancer is to restrict your consumption of all sugars in general.
+The only difference is they are less refined than white sugar and still contain some nutritional value.
+But please remember the goal when you have cancer is to restrict your consumption of all sugars as a general rule.

 - Maple syrup